BlockchainCommons/GordianCosigner-iOS/README.md

 ## Usage Instructions

 **Gordian Cosigner** supports the middle step of multisig signing, after a multisig has been Initiated, while it is being Cosigned, and before it is Finalized.
-Usually, it will be used by a cosigner holding oone of the keys used in a multisig account transaction before handing it back to another user for finalization.
+Usually, it will be used by a cosigner holding one of the keys used in a multisig account transaction before handing it back to another user for finalization.

 ### Preparing for Usage

 To prepare **Gordian Cosigner** for usage, you must first create a copy of the multisig that is being used.
 This is done by defining an account containing all of the cosigners in the multisig.
-The user of **Gordian Cosigner** will typically have a private key or seed for his own cosigner element, and then will typically be given xpubs or QR codes for other users' cosigner elements.
-When he combines these into an account, it should match the multisig created by other people on their own wallets.
+The user of **Gordian Cosigner** will typically have a private key or seed for his own cosigner element, and then will typically be given an account map for the multisig and/or xpubs or QR codes for other users' cosigner elements.
+When he imports the account map or combines the cosigners into an account, it should match the multisig created by other people on their own wallets.
 (See our [Scenarios page](Docs/Scenarios.md) for more discussion of how **Gordian Cosigner** might be used.)

 To prepare an account for usage: